Microsoft ODBC driver fails to install on a compute with standard access mode (formerly shared access mode cluster)

 Problem

-You are using an init script to install the Microsoft ODBC driver in a Unity Catalog enabled shared cluster when you get a Can't open lib 'ODBC Driver 17 for SQL Server' error message.
+You are using an init script to install the Microsoft ODBC driver in a Unity Catalog enabled compute with standard access mode (formerly shared access mode) when you get a Can't open lib 'ODBC Driver 17 for SQL Server' error message.
 You may also get a sudo password error message.

 Error: ('01000', "[01000] [unixODBC][Driver Manager]Can't open lib 'ODBC Driver 17 for SQL Server' : file not found (0) (SQLDriverConnect)")